twisterdw/masa-oracle-go-testnet/README.md

 3. Visit your Fly.io profile ,go to your application in the dashboard and in the secrets section specify your node name and private key

+4. You can also monitor the status of your node from the monitoring directory

 ### Checking Deployment Status

 Check the status of your deployment`: